 As outlined in the present report, the safety of spent fuel management and the safety of radioactive waste management in Switzerland are in compliance with the obligations of the Convention.
 There is thus no imminent need for measures to improve safety in Switzerland.
 However, Switzerland strives for continuing improvement of safety.
-Activities have been executed by Switzerland to address the challenges and planned measures to improve safety listed at the last Review Meeting (see Table A.2).
+Activities have been executed by Switzerland to address the challenges listed at the last Review Meeting (see Table A.2).
 In this regard, the following activities may be mentioned.